vermont42/Podcasts/README.md

 The following is a list of podcasts of interest to iOS developers.
 Frequencies are approximate.
 Average length is of the past three episodes.
 Corrections and suggestions are welcome.

-I am in the process of adding separate fields for RSS versus URL, plus Twitter.
-For shows that do not have dedicated Twitter accounts, hosts' accounts are listed.

 ### Accidental Tech Podcast
 * Description: A Perl developer and two iOS developers discuss news from the Apple ecosystem and [other](http://automobiles.honda.com/accord-sedan) topics.
 * URL: http://atp.fm/